ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 In addition, the following suggestions may be helpful:

-1. For topographic mapping: limited time separation between images (small temporal baseline)
+1. Use images from similar seasons/growth/weather conditions
-2. For deformation mapping: Limited spatial separation of acquisition locations (small physical baseline)
+2. For deformation mapping: limited spatial separation of acquisition locations (small physical baseline)
-3. Use images from similar seasons/growth/weather conditions
+3. For topographic mapping: limited time separation between images (small temporal baseline)

 ------
 > **Aside:  Critical Baseline**